Nomad1/dftools/README.md

-## dftools
-Signed Distance Field generation tools in C#
+## Distance Field tools
+This project contains several utilities written by @Nomad1 or ported from other projects for (Signed Distance Fields)[https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf] images generation.

-.Net 2.0 is required, 4.6.1 is recommended but not required.
-Several classes use Vector2/Vector3i with syntax compatible with from System.Numerics.Vectors/OpenTK/Unity/MonoGame, but also there is fallback struct-based implementation for these objects activated by ```NO_NUMERICS``` define.
+Code is written in C#.
+You need Mono or .Net 2.0 to run it (.Net 4.6.1 with System.Numerics.Vectors is recommended).
+Several classes use Vector2/Vector3i with System.Numerics.Vectors/OpenTK/Unity/MonoGame compatible syntax.
+Also there are fallback struct-based implementations activated by default with ```NO_NUMERICS``` define.

-Main tool implements four different algorithms for Signed Field generation:
+The tool implements different algorithms for Signed Field generation:
 * Linear Sweep - very fast custom algorithm initially designed to find large unobstructed areas
 * Brute Force - simple bruteforce approach
-* Dead Reckoning - port from openll project <https://github.com/cginternals/openll-asset-generator/blob/master/source/llassetgen/source/DistanceTransform.cpp>
+* Dead Reckoning - port from openll project generator: <https://github.com/cginternals/openll-asset-generator/>
+* Eikonal Sweep - new algorithm described on <https://shaderfun.com>.
+Have some flaws, possibly due to Unity backporting: <https://github.com/chriscummings100/signeddistancefields/>
-* Signed Weight Field - algorithm for weight field generation.
+* Signed Weight Field - experimental algorithm for weight-based field generation.
 It's generally not compatible with SDF because of low field range (2-3 pixels) and requires custom shader.
 However, SWF should produce much higher image quality and also two intersecting SWF fields would have perfect border.
-* Eikonal Sweep - new algorithm described on <https://shaderfun.com>.
-Have some flaws, possibly due to porting from Unity: <https://github.com/chriscummings100/signeddistancefields/blob/master/Assets/SignedDistanceFields/SignedDistanceFieldGenerator.cs>

-# Other methods
+I'm working on this one and hope to upload other SWF tools in nearest future (added on 18 May 2019.
+We'll see how long it takes).

+## Misc stuff
+This stuff is for reference only and not included in the code.

+### ImageMagik commands to generate SDFs
-At this moment (May 2019) the very best algoritm for SDF generation is ImageMagik's Euclidean morphology:
+At this moment (May 2019) the very best algoritm for reater-based SDF generation is ImageMagik's Euclidean morphology:

 ```sh
 convert "${infile}" \( +clone -negate -morphology Distance Euclidean:7 -level 50%,-50% \) -morphology Distance Euclidean:7 -compose Plus -composite -level 45%,55% -filter Jinc -distort Resize 25.0% "${outfile}"
 ```

+### Shader
-GLSL pixel shader code for ideal font rendering:
+GLSL pixel shader code for SDF font rendering:

 ```glsl
 #define _SIMPLE_VERSION